rladies/rladiesguide/content/organization/intro/co-organizers/index.en.md

 * You might assign roles to organizers e.g. one would be in charge of social media for instance;
 * Or task assignment can be more flexible.
 Organizers will probably volunteer to do things that play to their strenghts.
 You can have a rotation system for some tasks like Twitter and Meetup management.

+Regarding Meetup roles, all organizers should have the [organizer role](https://help.meetup.com/hc/en-us/articles/360002879411-Managing-a-leadership-team) on Meetup.

 ## Chapter governance